philbudne/spipatjs/README.md

 ### breakx(SSF)

-Where SSF is a String, Set, or Function behaves exactly like break(SSF) when it first matches, but if a string is successfully matched, then a subsequent failure causes an attempt to extend the matched string.
+Where SSF is a String, Set, or Function behaves exactly like breakp(SSF) when it first matches, but if a string is successfully matched, then a subsequent failure causes an attempt to extend the matched string.